Contributing

 Build the WordPress Site

-First step, clone the source for wp-graphql from github.
+First step, clone the source for wp-graphql from GitHub.

 git clone [email protected]:wp-graphql/wp-graphql.git